Key considerations for the use of GenAI tools in legal practice & courts

 As generative artificial intelligence (GenAI) tools increasingly support legal work, legal professionals and courts considering their adoption must ensure these tools serve as intended and do not undermine public trust and confidence.
 Join the TRI/NCSC AI Policy Consortium for Law & Courts as we discuss foundational best practices, emphasizing that the rigor of application for these practices must be proportional to the intended use and the risk level associated with that use.

-At the conclusion of the webinar, participants will be able to describe:
+At the conclusion of the webinar, participants will be able to:

-- Types of legal GenAI tools and their associated risk
+- Differentiate types of legal GenAI tools and their associated risks.

 For more information, contact Keeley Daye.